Amos47/2400/Chapter5/Ch05_Basics.md

 Convenience – social media is readily accessible, even more so as mobile devices become ubiquitous.
 Furthermore, people can talk to several people at the same time.
 [Convenience is not a human need as far as I understand.
 We like to be efficient, sometimes...
 The second part about multi-channel is valid but this is simply Sharing information (below) and Social interaction (above).]
 >
 Sharing information – people can use social media to broadcast things about themselves.
 By publishing updates, videos and pictures, people market their own personal brand or business.
 [The marketing part I agree with, but the broadcasting is too similar to expressing of opinions to warrant specific mention here.]

->
-Knowing about others – social media allows a window into the lives of others.
+>Knowing about others – social media allows a window into the lives of others.
 By checking out other profiles, they can be nosey or ‘keep up with the Jones’’.
 [Way too similar to Information seeking and Social interaction.]"

+All in all I would take much of this research with a grain of salt.
+There is a lot of category overlap and bleed.
+It does inject some interesting context into the discussion.

 Here is a technical definition of social media from our friends at Wikipedia (accessed October 29, 2016) from the usage statistics entry cited above: